Emarioo/BetterThanBatch/README.md

 A compiler and runtime for a new scripting language which doesn't use any libraries.

+This readme and all docs is based on an earlier version of the language which doesn't hvae structs, pointers, enums, namespaces or bitwise operations.
+It uses two types: Number and String.
+For a small shell like scripting language this was fine but I wasn't happy with this.

+The earlier version uses the C++ code in GenParser and Context while the new version uses Parser, Generator and Interpreter.
+This new version does have structs and pointers. enums, namespaces and the rest is being worked on.

+The language will still support simple calls to executables.

 ## Disclaimer
 - No automatic tests.
 Expect old broken features.
 - Limited functions to to interract with the operating system.